 We walked around the road to get to the top of the hill.
-There evidently used to be a convenient boardwalk route up the side of the hill which started at this car park, but the ticket office and fencing was dilapidated and obviously not open for business, so we walked around, generally following the crowds.
+There evidently used to be a convenient boardwalk route up the side of the hill which started at this car park, but the ticket office and fencing were dilapidated and obviously not open for business, so we walked around, generally following the crowds.

-When we got to the top we were greeted by full scale planning for a local medieval festival of some kind.
+When we got to the top we were greeted by full-scale planning for a local medieval festival of some kind.
 There were wooden trestle tables and straw bales everywhere and the distinct aroma of roasting animals.

 There was also an entrance to the castle, so that’s where we headed.
-For the purposes of this exercise Ami was demoted to being a 10 year old.
+For the purposes of this exercise, Ami was demoted to being a 10 year old.
 Well, she’d only been 11 for a few weeks.

 Inside there were a lot of walls (presumably the same walls also appear on the outside, but you know what I mean), most of which could be walked around and upon.
-In the centre courtyard there was an array of real fruit trees of various kinds – apples, pears, lemons, oranges, limes, figs, dates, and the like.
+In the centre courtyard, there was an array of real fruit trees of various kinds – apples, pears, lemons, oranges, limes, figs, dates, and the like.
 Ami took a real shine to these.
 Maybe she’s not actually seen fruit in its native habitat before.
 Anyway, she was rather taken by them.